-A Mock Interview is one of the very best ways to prepare for an actual employment interview.
-The Mock Interview will help you to learn what is expected in a real interview, and how you can improve the way you present yourself.
+A mock interview is one of the very best ways to prepare for an actual employment interview.
+The mock interview will help you to learn what is expected in a real interview, and how you can improve the way you present yourself.

-The Mock Interviewer will try to make the interview as realistic as possible.
+The mock interviewer will try to make the interview as realistic as possible.
 Many of the questions you will be asked are interview questions from actual employers.
 The Mock Interview takes about 20 minutes with an additional 10 -15 minutes for feedback.

-The Mock Interview focuses on how well you know yourself and your past experiences, how well you know the industry you hope to enter, and how well you can convey that information.
-You will gain the most experience from your Mock Interview, if you treat it like an actual interview.
+The mock interview focuses on how well you know yourself and your past experiences, how well you know the industry you hope to enter, and how well you can convey that information.
+You will gain the most experience from your mock interview, if you treat it like an actual interview.
 This means that you should wear a suit and come prepared to answer the typical interview questions.

 Every year prospective employers visit the University of Nebraska College of Law to recruit students for summer and post-graduate employment.
-The Career Services Office coordinates these fall and spring on-campus interviews for employers.
+The Career Development Office coordinates these fall and spring on-campus interviews for employers.
 Fall interviews are for 2L and 3L students and the spring OCIs are focused on 1Ls but open to everyone.

 Our OCI is run on what is called a pre-select system.
 This means that students “bid” on employer interviews and based on the application materials they submit, employers select the students they wish to interview.
 It is therefore imperative that your application materials are error-free and first-rate.